 The minimum qualification requirements that you can expect from Fundbox are:

-- Time in Business: Six+ months
+- Time in Business: At least three months

 What Fundbox Is Missing

 The maximum loan amount through Fundbox tops out at $100,000, which could be limiting to some borrowers.
 Businesses that need funding over $100,000 would likely find that Kabbage or another Kabbage alternative is a better borrowing option for them.

 We evaluated Fundbox reviews from our site and the web.
 Overall, Fundbox has generally positive ratings.
 Users that gave positive reviews indicated that the company’s helpful customer service team made the process easy.
 Critical user reviews came from users who wished they could change to longer repayment terms.
 Read more on our Fundbox reviews page!

 You can apply for invoice financing, in amounts ranging from $1,000 – $100,000, with Fundbox through its online application in less than 10 minutes.
 Once you’ve connected Fundbox to your bank accounts or accounting software, you can be approved the same day and funded within 24 hours.